- Overview

 Grafana¶

-The Grafana interface is accessible via its web interface which is
+Grafana is accessible via its web interface, which is port-mapped to http://localhost:3030/,

 .

-It is recommended that the focus of your debugging should be on using the trace and log facilities provided by Grafana and ledger inspection using Daml Shell.
-Ensuring that the exported logs and traces are sufficient to support debugging during development also provides assurance that they will be sufficient to support diagnostics in production.
+Your debugging should focus on using Grafana’s trace and log facilities, as well as ledger inspection via Daml Shell.
+If you make sure that your exported logs and traces are sufficient to support debugging during development, they are more likely to support diagnostics in production, as well.

-the same diagnostic tools for development as you will for production.
-If
+Use the same diagnostic tools for development as you will for production.

-you add a log line that then allows you to identify and fix a bug in
+If you add a log line that allows you to identify and fix a bug in development,

 or debug

-tool that won’t be available in production to debug in development
+Using tools that won’t be available in production to debug in development reduces operational readiness.

 Direct Postgres access¶